This incredible World Series gets the Game 7 it deserves

 As players from both teams lingered in the respective clubhouses, the sense of anticipation was already building.
 On the Dodgers' side, outfielder Enrique Hernandez lent an air of humor to the proceedings in a Chewbacca costume that he wore to the park in celebration of Halloween.
 Across the clubhouse, teammate Justin Turner reflected on the emotional lift the Dodgers received from the home crowd.

 "It was going crazy tonight," Turner said.
-"I can see a TV and there's still a bunch of them out there right now.
+"I can see a TV, and there's still a bunch of them out there right now.
 They're still here.
 They don't want to go home, which is confusing.
 You'd think they would want to go get some candy."

 The majority of the World Series participants, who reported to spring training almost nine months ago, are running on adrenaline and muscle memory at this point.
 Some go home and collapse from exhaustion, while a few have admitted that their minds are racing at warp speed and it's hard to sleep for more than a few hours at a time.

 The magnitude of the moment will hit the players full-force when they arrive at the park Wednesday and contemplate the stakes.
-Do they adhere to the same routines they've followed since Opening Day, or take a deep breath and look inward in hopes of summoning something special?
+Do they adhere to the same routines they've followed since Opening Day, or take a deep breath and look inward in the hopes of summoning something special?

 Beltran, who gave the Astros an impromptu pep talk when their spirits were lagging during the ALCS against the Yankees, said he might have a few words of veteran advice for his young teammates.
 Or he might not.